-The transition to all IP networks means that all traffic share a common network which facilitates the convergence of telecommunications, broadcasting and media.
-This means that digital infrastructure plays a key role for society and if there are capacity constraints in these networks traffic management is necessary for the provisioning of services.
+The transition to all IP networks means that all traffic rely on a common transmission technology which facilitates the convergence of telecommunications, broadcasting and media.
+This means that digital infrastructure plays a key role for society and if there are capacity constraints respective, traffic management measures are necessary to contribute to an efficient use of resources when provisioning of services.

-Given that the workshop will address key aspects that are relevant for the development and provisioning of digital services it could generate insights that facilitates more informed decisions by regulators as well as policy makers on issues related to QoS and QoE.
+Given that the workshop will address key aspects that are relevant for the development and provisioning of digital services, it could generate insights that facilitate more informed decisions by regulators as well as policy makers on issues related to QoS and QoF.